reazon-research/openarm_isaaclab_example_code/README.md

 ### ① Install ISAAC SIM and ISAAC LAB
-The required version of ISAAC SIM is v4.5.0. and ISAAC LAB v2.1.0 From this point on, it is assumed that you have created a virtual environment named env_isaaclab using pyenv and will be working within that environment.
+The required version of ISAAC SIM is v4.5.0. and ISAAC LAB v2.1.0 From this point on, it is assumed that you have created a virtual environment named env_isaaclab using miniconda or anaconda and will be working within that environment.

 ### ② Install openarm-isaaclab